 West Loop/Near West Side

 Home of the basketball legend Michael Jordan’s former stomping ground,, Near West Side is home to a number of Chicago’s well-admired cultural landmarks, including the Blues Brothers, the deep-dish pizza, the blues, and the Chicago-style hot dog.
 A major port of entry for Chicago throughout the 1800s and the early part of the 1900s, Near West Side was once home to Oprah Winfrey.
 Now recognized for the two culinary streets, Little Italy and Greektown, the neighborhood also comprises the West Loop, home of many elite restaurants, flourishing gallery scene, and quite a few museums.
-If you are here for the weekend, don’t miss a visit to the New Maxwell Street Market.
+If you are here for the weekend, I suggest you don’t miss a visit to the New Maxwell Street Market.

 Good for: All kinds of travelers, especially food-lovers.